 The process starts with a discussion, typically a call with the customer's project management and engineering teams to help develop a broad understanding of all the details.

-Oddly Shaped Rigid-Flex Circuit Board
+Unusually Shaped Rigid-Flex Circuit Board

 PCB Design Factors We Need To Know Include: